gbmhunter/blog/content/pcb-design/thermal-design-for-pcbs/index.md

 * 0.3mm or smaller via diameter limits the amount of solder wicking that will occur.

 Adding more thermal vias is a case of dimensioning returns, due to the limited spreading of the heat in the horizontal direction.

+## What Is Thermal Conductivity?

+_Thermal conductivity_ is a property of a material which describes it's ability to conduct heat.
+Materials with a high thermal conductivity conduct heat well, and materials with a low thermal conductivity conduct heat poorly (they are called _thermal insulators_).
+The symbol `\( \lambda \)` (_lambda_) is typically used to represent thermal conductivity.

+_Thermal resistance_ is just the inverse (reciprocal) of thermal conductivity. **However, care has to be taken to distinguish between the two types of thermal resistances.**

+1. There is the thermal resistance which is the inverse of thermal conductivity, and is a property of the material, irrespective of it's shape, length, size, e.t.c.
+It has units `\( m \cdot K \cdot W^{-1} \)`.
+1. The thermal resistance used when talking about the thermal resistance of a via, copper plane, PCB, e.t.c.
+This value takes into account both the material and it's shape/length/size.
+This has units `\( °C \cdot W^{-1} \)`.
+This is the thermal resistance mentioned on component datasheets.

+<p></p>

 For most metals, a thermal conductivity is specified, typically in the SI units `\( W \cdot m^{-1} \cdot K^{-1} \)` (Watts per meter-Kelvin).
 It is typically written as `\( W/mK \)`, but **remember that the `\(m\)` is for meters, not milli-Kelvin**!